-The work of the last three members of my awesome foursome was taken much further in SPE.
-This was on the basis of new evidence from a large number of languages and their histories, almost all unknown to European and American scholars until the 19th and 20th centuries.
+The work of three of my child friendly notables critically exploited the notion of possible words, without using anything like this term.
+The idea was taken much further in SPE.
+This was on the basis of new evidence from a large number of languages and their histories, almost all unknown to European and American scholars until the late 19th and early 20th centuries.

 By a taxonomic approach, as espoused by the International Phonetic Association, there are eleven points at which the airflow can be constricted, the vocal chords, the lips, and nine others in between.
 Recognising that no language exploits more than a few of these, typically no more than three or four, SPE proposes a more abstract but more parsimonious system, differentiating the TH phoneme in thin, by a negative valuation with respect to a feature which it calls ‘strident’, contrasting with a positive valuation with respect to F in fin, S in sin, SH in shin.